-The Act requires that the multiplier remain at 1.6 through June 30, 2014.
-After this date, USDA has the authority to change the multiplier to a number between 1.3 and 1.6.
+USDA has the authority to change the multiplier to a number between 1.3 and 1.6.
 Any change to the multiplier would be communicated by USDA well in advance of the effective date of the change.
+Schools and LEAs that elect CEP keep the same multiplier throughout the four-year CEP cycle.

-3 Current year reimbursement rates are available at: www.fns.usda.gov/cnd/Governance/notices/naps/NAPs.htm.
+4 Current year reimbursement rates are available at: www.fns.usda.gov/cnd/Governance/notices/naps/NAPs.htm.